ionos-enterprise/ionos-enterprise-sdk-java/README.md

 #### List Snapshots

-You can retrieve a list of all snapshots.
+Retrieves a list of all snapshots.

 ```
 getAllSnapshots()